 4. Improve your website

-5. Maintain a social network presence and cultivate the community build there
+5. Maintain a social network presence and cultivate a community

 Commenting on other blogs is also a great way to bring traffic back to yours.
 You can create a name for yourself and your business by interacting with the greater blogosphere (the community of blogs and bloggers) and establish yourself as a leader in that topic.